-A typical example of the use of the TK200 Resin is the separation of Gallium isotopes (especially Ga-68) from irradiated Zn targets for medical use in combination with the ZR Resin.
+A typical example of the use of the TK200 Resin is the separation of Gallium isotopes (especially Ga-68) from irradiated Zn targets for medical use in combination e.g. with the ZR Resin.

-ZR Resin is very well suited for the separation of Ga from Zn matrices, under low acid conditions (e.g. 0.1M $HNO_3$ often employed for liquid targets) as well as at high acid concentrations (e.g. 10M HCI) conditions often used for the dissolution of solid Zn targets.
+ZR Resin is very well suited for the separation of Ga from Zn matrices, under low acid conditions (e.g. 0.1M HNO $3$ often employed for liquid targets) as well as at high acid concentrations (e.g. >5.5M HCl conditions often used for the dissolution of solid Zn targets).

-An elution study showing the separation of Ga from Zn and potential impurities on ZR Resin is hereafter:
+The following elution study shows the separation of Ga from Zn and potential impurities on ZR Resin.